 Girma and Gorg (2002) apply basically the same specification to firm-level outsourcing data, though they did not distinguish foreign from domestic outsourcing.
-Antras (1993) also estimates a reduced-form specification with almost the same explanatory variables for the intra-firm trade as the dependent variable at the country-industry level.
+Antras (1993) uses almost the same explanatory variables for the intra-firm trade regressions at the country-industry level.